jrladd/CIS241/slides/randomforest.md

 ## Create a Random Forest Classifier for the `penguins` dataset.

 1. Select features and prepare data: you will predict the `species` of the penguins.
+2. To test the model, fit a decision tree classification model and create a tree diagram to match the one on the slide.
+(You don't need to use the same predictors, but the plot should be readable and have colors and labels.)

+(continued on next slide)

+## Random Forest Classifier cont.

-2. Fit a random forest classification model.
+3. Fit a random forest classification model.
 Be thoughtful about the hyperparameters!
-3. Find the variable importances from your model.
+4. Find the variable (or *feature*) importances from your model.
-4. Do some out-of-sample validation of your model, using the usual metrics.
+5. Do some out-of-sample validation of your model, using the usual metrics.

 Good luck! 🌲🌳🌲🌳